-I’ve mentioned before about the role the abductor hallucis plays in supporting the arch.
-Weakness in this muscle may play an important role in the development of flat feet as well as a few other conditions like hallux valgus (bunions) and posterior tibialis tendon dysfunction.
+A muscle that runs along the inside of the arch, called the abductor hallucis, helps to pull the big toe away from the second toe as shown in the illustration below.
+I’ve written before about the role the abductor hallucis plays in supporting the arch.
+Weakness in this muscle may also contribute to flat feet and other conditions like hallux valgus (bunions) and posterior tibialis tendon dysfunction.

-So what happens when you can’t spread you toes?
+So what happens when you can’t spread your toes?

-On the right foot (which is the one that was the flattest) when I tried to spread my toes the big toe didn’t move.
-If I really made an effort the toe would go straight up or curl in, but no motion that would resemble abduction.
+On the right foot (the one that was the flattest), when I tried to spread my toes the big toe didn’t move.
+If I really made an effort the toe would go straight up or curl in, but there was no separation.

-In yoga they always tell you to spread your toes, but many if not most people have difficulty doing this.
+In yoga you frequently hear the cue to “spread your toes” but in my experience many if not most people have difficulty doing this.

-Because of the nature of shoe’s your toes don’t spread out or grip when walking on uneven terrain.
-Within the confines of most shoes the toes are not able to work the way they would if you were walking barefoot.
+Because of the way shoes are designed, the toes are limited in their ability to spread out or grip when walking on uneven terrain.
+Within the confines of many shoes the toes are not able to work the way they would if you were walking barefoot.

-After so many years the abductor muscle likely weakens and atrophies, sometimes to the point where it no longer functions (as was the case with my right foot).
+I’m guessing that after a certain amount of time the abductor muscle likely weakens and atrophies, sometimes to the point where it no longer functions (as was the case with my right foot).
 Most shoes have a tapered toe box.
 They become narrower towards the end.
 While this may be more stylish it places a lot of pressure on the toes.
 This is particularly true for women’s shoes.
-On top of that, many shoe types have a raised heel which further compresses the toe area, making the toe muscles even less likely to be able to work.
+On top of that, many shoe types have a raised heel which can further compress the toe area.

-In my case, after making toe spreading an exercise I did regularly, I was able to regain movement into abduction.
-So if you’re someone who is having difficulty getting your toes to spread a part–there is hope!
+In my case, after several months of making this a regular exercise I finally had success moving the toes this way.
+So if you’re someone who is having difficulty getting your toes to spread apart–there is hope!